LP2X0X/THE-PIZZA-SLICE/README.md

 ### 📱 Responsive Design

-* Works on both desktop and mobile screens
+* Works on variety of screen size
-* Clean layout powered by utility styles
+* Design with accessibility and responsiveness in mind

 ## 🛠 Technology Stack